JitendraManishMaurya04/Java_Spring/README.md

     -> AOP Pointcut Annotations Used: @Before, @AfterReturning, @AfterThrowing, @After, @Around, @Pointcut

   3) myWebApp:
-    -> This Project contains basics of handling request-response and redering JSP pages using both JavaEE-Web_API and Spring MVC technique.
+    -> This Project contains basics of handling request-response and rendering JSP pages using both JavaEE-Web_API and Spring MVC technique.
     -> Created a Login page where user can login and with a basic user validation check.
     -> JavaEE-Web_API Path: /webapp.jee
     -> Spring MVC Path: /webapp.springMVC